Tonks684/academic-site/content/authors/admin/_index.md

 Do reach out to me if my research is of interest to you - I'm always happy to chat about potential collaborations!

 Contact: sxt118@student.bham.ac.uk

+---
+news:
+  - Running workshop at The Alan Turing Insitute on UNcertainty QuantificaTION
+---

 {style="text-align: justify;"}